Jon Korin – President

 Carl Adolph -Director

-President and Co-Founder of Velo City Riders Cycling Club which is a 400 plus member club based in Anne Arundel County.
-Carl has been an avid road cyclist for more that 40 years, lived and cycled in the Anne Arundel community for the past 17 years, and have volunteered with community outreach projects with Bike AAA , I-Five, Union church, Bike to Work Day, and worked with the Maryland Cycling Classic to help provide a clear, safe route for it’s professional racers.
+Carl is President and Co-Founder of Velo City Riders Cycling Club which is a 400 plus member club based in Anne Arundel County.
+He has been an avid road cyclist for more that 40 years, lived and cycled in the Anne Arundel community for the past 17 years, and has volunteered with community outreach projects with BikeAAA , I-Five, Union church, Bike to Work Day, and worked with the Maryland Cycling Classic to help provide a clear, safe route for it’s professional racers.

-Carl has a BS in Laboratory Sciences and have worked serving the Baltimore and surrounding communities for the past 21 years.
+Carl has a BS in Laboratory Sciences and has worked serving the Baltimore and surrounding communities for the past 21 years.
 He enjoys traveling with family and spending quality time with his teenage son who also has been introduced to the world of cycling.

 Sandy Bishop -Director

-Sandy Bishop first embraced cycling 30 years ago as a mom of 3 young children learning to ride while living in Europe.
+Sandy first embraced cycling 30 years ago as a mom of 3 young children learning to ride while living in Europe.
 Experiencing the utilitarian use of bikes in Germany and the ubiquitous bikeways in The Netherlands was a foundational experience she returned to recently.
 With 3 more daughters added to the family through adoption, the lack of transportation options for nondrivers with disabilities came to the fore.
 In the process of seeking better infrastructure for one daughter’s commute to work in Severna Park by e-trike, Sandy discovered and embraced BikeAAA for their advocacy efforts, especially around transportation cycling.
 As a natural extension of her interests in transportation cycling for people with disabilities, Sandy discovered Cycling Without Age, a program to take seniors, especially those living in senior living facilities, out into the local community for bike rides on special trishaws designed for safety, comfort and conversation.
 Supporting her children’s interests has given Sandy opportunities to serve in leadership roles in a variety of community organizations over the past 36 years including Mothers of Multiples, church, homeschool groups, Girl Scouts of Central Maryland, and Maryland Parents of Blind Children.
 Currently she serves as a member of the Baltimore Regional Transportation Board Community Outreach and Regional Engagement (BRTB CORE) and now as a new board member with BikeAAA.

 Rachel Varn – Director